 Potential

-With the economy showing signs of strength, there’s still plenty of growth potential for undervalued dividend-paying companies with strong balance sheets and deep cash reserves.
+Moreover, many dividend-paying companies accumulated near-record amounts of cash reserves in the aftermath of the pandemic as many companies turned their focus to maintaining financial flexibility.2 Even now, there may still be plenty of growth potential for undervalued dividend-paying companies with strong balance sheets and deep cash reserves.

 Reason 2: Consistency Has Historically Been Rewarded